 The bbq's are on fire and the wine lovers are gathering around it, demanding for ... blood!
 By this I mean steaks, sausages and burgers, in other words, Barbecue.
 So, I'll share with you the basics for a memorable meat lover’s evening accompanied by plenty of wine, of course.

-With a juicy and fatty ribeye, I would recommend either a robust Cabernet Sauvignon or a blend of Merlot - Xinomavro, especially if it is coming with a tomato-based barbecue sauce on the side.
+With a juicy and fatty ribeye, I would recommend either a robust Cabernet Sauvignon or a blend of Xinomavro (like Goumenissa PDO), especially if it is accompanied by a tomato-based barbecue sauce.
 A delicate and elegant fillet demands for a glass of Limniona or Pinot Noir (put some truffle butter on top and it will be a massive success).
-In the case of burger patties, we have two options: if they are plain, we will drink a fruity red from Merlot or Augustiatis, while if we put parsley and a mayonnaise-based sauce we would prefer an elegant Cabernet Franc from Loire.
+In the case of burger patties, we have two options: if they are plain, we will drink a fruity red from Merlot or Mavro Kalavrytino, while if we put parsley and a mayonnaise-based sauce we would prefer an elegant Cabernet Franc or Tsapournakos.

-Bonus tip: Dry aged steaks are the Rolls Royce of veal and seek out aged and complex wines, such as Goumenissa and Cabernet blends.
+Bonus tip: Dry aged steaks are the Rolls Royce of veal and seek out aged and complex wines, such as aged Xinomavros and Cabernet blends.

 A classic barbequed pork chop goes well with an oaky Chardonnay or a medium bodied, mild red from Tempranillo.
 On the other hand, marinated and glazed pork belly, with soy and honey for example, demand for New World style reds.
 A juicy Malbec or Mourvedre will be perfect.
 Pork sausages will fit like a glove with Agiorgitiko which is fruity and spicy, balancing their fatty and spicy character.
 If you prefer white wine, you should pick an oaky one, like Assyrtiko or Trebbiano.

-Bonus tip: Wild boar steaks have more intense flavor so prefer a rich Syrah with intense fruit, moderate tannins and a pinch of pepper.
-Don't be afraid to put any plum sauce next to it (yes, it’s amazing !!).
+Bonus tip: Wild boar steaks have more intense flavor so pick a rich Syrah with intense fruit, medium tannins and a pinch of pepper.
+Don't be afraid to put a plum sauce next to it (yes, it’s amazing !!).

-In this case, only chops are allowed, so that there is a little skin and fattiness.
-Marinate with herbs and lemon and pick a Vidiano.
-If you accompany them with honey – mustard sauce, I will choose an Aidani from Santorini or an oaky Sauvignon Blanc.
+In this case, only chops are allowed, so that there is a bit of crispy skin and fattiness.
+Marinate with herbs and lemon and choose a Vidiano.
+If you accompany them with honey – mustard sauce, I will choose Aidani from Santorini or an oaky Sauvignon Blanc.